kurai-lang/Kurai/README.md

 - 💬 **Expressive & Clear Code** – A language that lets you convey your ideas clearly and concisely
 - ⚡ **Fast Compilation** – Designed for fast and flexible compilation
 - 📚 **Friendly Documentation** – Beginner-friendly?
 Not yet.
 But we aim for clear and easy-to-understand documentation *(coming soon)*
-- 📖 **Malay-Friendly Language** – Support your local community with native language programming.
-Why not right??